Flat engine: Boxer configuration

 Most flat engines use a "boxer" configuration, where each pair of opposing pistons move inwards and outwards at the same time, somewhat like boxing competitors punching their gloves together before a fight.
-Boxer engines have low vibrations, since they are the only common configuration that have no unbalanced forces regardless of the number of cylinders.
-Boxer engines therefore do not require a balance shaft or counterweights on the crankshaft to balance the weight of the reciprocating parts.
-However, a rocking couple is present, since each cylinder is slightly offset from its opposing pair, due to the distance between the crankpins along the crankshaft.
+Boxer engines have low vibration, being the only common configuration that has no unbalanced forces, regardless of the number of pairs of cylinders.
+Boxer engines therefore do not require either a balance shaft or counterweights on the crankshaft to balance the weight of the reciprocating parts.
+However, a rocking couple is present, since each cylinder is slightly offset from the other member of its pair due to the distance between the crankpins along the crankshaft.

 180-degree V engine

 An alternative configuration for flat engines is as a 180-degree V engine, which has been used on most twelve-cylinder flat engines.
-In this configuration, each pair of pistons shares a crankpin, rather than the boxer configuration where each piston has its own crankpin.
+In this configuration, each pair of pistons shares a crankpin, this being simpler than the boxer configuration, where each piston has its own separate crankpin.

 Aviation use

 In 1902, the Pearse monoplane (which would later become one of the first aircraft to achieve flight) was powered by a flat-twin engine.
-Amongst the first commercially produced aircraft to use a flat engine is the 1909 Santos-Dumont Demoiselle range of airplanes, which was powered by boxer-twin engines.
+Amongst the first commercially produced aircraft to use a flat engine was the 1909 Santos-Dumont Demoiselle range of aeroplanes, which was powered by boxer-twin engines.

 Several boxer-four engines have been produced specifically for light aircraft.
-Several manufacturers produced boxer-six aircraft engines during the 1930s and 1940s.
+A number of manufacturers produced boxer-six aircraft engines during the 1930s and 1940s.

-During World War II, boxer-twin engines called the "Riedel starter" were used as a starter motor/mechanical APU for the early German jet engines such as the Junkers Jumo 004 and BMW 003.
+During World War II, a boxer-twin engine called the "Riedel starter" was used as a starter motor/mechanical APU for the early German jet engines, such as the Junkers Jumo 004 and BMW 003.
 Designed by Norbert Riedel, these engines have a very oversquare stroke ratio of 2:1 so that they could fit within the intake diverter, directly forward of the turbine compressor.